slbailey/Retrovue/docs/domain/Scheduling.md

 The CLI entrypoint provides a user-friendly interface to the underlying scheduling functions, which handle plan resolution, Zone/Pattern expansion, and ScheduleDay generation.

+**Note:** The CLI "plan-building mode" is a front-end to the same schedule engine the UI uses; both call the same SchedulePlanService methods.

 ## Next Steps

 Implementation checklist for the scheduling system: